Victims of Texas, Ohio shootings included parents, students

 EL PASO, TEXAS

+Raul said he blames the shooter for what happened and nothing else.

+Co-workers of Johnson, a salesman, delivered flowers and food as family members gathered in mourning on Monday evening at a one-story home.

-JAVIER AMIR RODRIGUEZ: SOPHOMORE IN HIGH SCHOOL
+JAVIER AMIR RODRIGUEZ: HIGH SCHOOL SOPHOMORE

 Javier Amir Rodriguez, 15, was starting his sophomore year in high school when he was fatally shot at the store.